 The Spaniard denied Coentrao again after the break in unorthodox fashion, kicking the ball clear, and also made a number of solid stops from long-range efforts.

-De Gea has frequently been criticised since joining United in 2011, with Ferguson defending him after the 1-1 draw with Tottenham last month.
+De Gea has frequently been criticised since joining United in 2011, with Ferguson defending him after the

 The former Atletico Madrid keeper has often been rotated with Anders Lindegaard, but has started every Premier League game since the 4-3 win at Reading on 1 December.